mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 ```

 I represented free positions with `-` the two terminal states with `*` obstacles with `#` and the robot with `○`.
-Now we can run an episode using a for loop:
+Now we can run an episode using a loop:

 ```python
 for _ in range(1000):